 Corresponding author.
 Eric Gustafson, Institute for Applied Ecosystem Studies, 5985 Highway K, Rhinelander, WI 54501.
 Tel: 715-362-1152; fax: 715-362-1166; egustafson@fs.fed.us,

 Type of paper: Primary Research Article

+Word count (Intro through Acknowledgements):

 Abstract

 American chestnut (Castanea dentata) was functionally extirpated from eastern U.S. forests by a chestnut blight from Asia.
-Blight-resistant American chestnut varieties have been produced, and efforts are underway to re-introduce chestnut throughout its former range.
+As efforts to produce blight-resistant American chestnut genomes advance, approaches to reintroduce chestnut throughout its former range are being developed.
 However, chestnut is quite susceptible to a root disease in the southern half of its former range, and the pathogen that causes the disease is expected to move northward as climate warms.
 Because restoration of a self-sustaining chestnut population is a landscape-scale problem, we used a process-based forest landscape model (LANDIS-II) to conduct experiments to quantify the effects of root rot on the effectiveness of chestnut population restoration efforts in the center of the former range of chestnut under various climate scenarios.
 We found that…

 Key words: climate change, elevated CO2, American chestnut restoration, root rot disease, Phytophthora cinnamomi, Castanea dentata, LANDIS-II, PnET-Succession